kyltec/Boomtown/README.md

 # Boomtown 🏙

 Boomtown is a web application for posting, sharing and borrowing items.
+Both the client and server are apart of this repository.

-##Technologies Used
+## Technologies Used

+### Server

-JavaScript
+- JavaScript

-JSON
+- JSON

-Postgress
+- Postgress

-Postico
+- Postico

-SQL
+- SQL

-GraphQL
+- GraphQL

-Express
+- Express

-## Lessons Learned

-How to create a database using SQL queries.
-How to create queries and resolvers.
+### CLient

+- Material-UI

+- React-Gravatar

+- CSS

 ## Server